chaindead/modup/README.md

 ### Windows

 <details>

-1. Download the latest release for your architecture:
+1. Download the latest release for your architecture

     - [Windows x64](https://github.com/chaindead/modup/releases/latest/download/modup_Windows_x86_64.zip)
     - [Windows ARM64](https://github.com/chaindead/modup/releases/latest/download/modup_Windows_arm64.zip)

 2. Extract the `.zip` file
 3. Add the extracted directory to your PATH or move `modup.exe` to a directory in your PATH
 </details>